dotnet/core-setup/Documentation/design-docs/framework-version-resolution-implementation.md

 The new behavior will be to treat all settings of `rollForwardOnNoCandidateFx` the same with regard to pre-release.
 That is release version will roll forward to pre-release if there's no release version available.
 In the above sample, the app would run using the `3.0.1-preview.1` framework.

+### Test names
+All the tests which change behavior due to intended changes - should we rename them where applicable?

 # TODOs

 * No implementation for pre-release handling yet